 What are the key features in iOS 12?

-iOS 12 will come with performance improvements, including 70% faster access to the camera from the Lock Screen; 50% faster keyboard appearance; and 2x faster app launches when the device is under a heavy workload.
-All of these performance improvements are likely to significantly impact older devices, but will also boost newer devices like the iPhone X and iPad Pro, which are more capable of background tasks and less likely to run into strain under heavy workloads.
+iOS 12 includes numerous performance improvements, including 70% faster access to the camera from the Lock Screen; 50% faster keyboard appearance; and 2x faster app launches when the device is under a heavy workload.
+All of these performance improvements are likely to significantly impact older devices, but will also boost newer devices like the iPhone X, the iPhone Xs, and the iPad Pro, which are more capable of background tasks and less likely to run into strain under heavy workloads.

 The other big change with iOS 12 is the ability for Siri to integrate with nearly all apps through a feature called Shortcuts.
 Developers will be able to provide a UI to users that gives them the ability to record a custom phrase that activates the app from within Siri on either iPhone, iPad, or Apple Watch.
 Apple announced that support for Siri Shortcuts will extend to the recently released HomePod as well.
 A user can activate these shortcuts from the HomePod as long as the user's iPhone or iPad is connected to the same network and is nearby.

 Apple's recently acquired Workflow app has made a rebranded appearance as the Shortcuts app with minor UI changes.
 This app now integrates with Siri and the system more seamlessly to allow users to chain together actions from multiple apps in the Shortcuts app to make automation workflows that are voice activated.

-Notifications are also getting improvements.
+Notifications also received improvements in iOS 12.
 You can turn on quiet delivery for notifications from particular apps, or turn off notifications for an app altogether.
 Quiet notifications are delivered to the Notification Center but don't play a sound, present a banner, or appear on the Lock Screen; this notification management can be done in real time by selecting a notification from the Notification Center or Lock Screen.
 The ability to group notifications by application will be a big improvement for users who utilize apps that generate a lot of notifications.